stanford-rc/tarsplitter/README.md

 ## Usage

 ```
-Split of join tar of tar.gz files on file boundaries
+Split or join tar (or tar.gz) files on file boundaries

 Usage:
   tarsplitter [command]